 God uniquely inspired the authors of Scripture by His Spirit to speak to all generations, including us today.
 The Scriptures were written by human authors but under the supernatural guidance of the Holy Spirit.
 Therefore, the Scriptures speak with the authority of God while reflecting the backgrounds, styles, and vocabularies of the human authors.
-The Bible, containing the Old and New Testaments, is alone the only infallible, inspired Word of God, and that its authority is ultimate, final and eternal.
+The Bible, containing the Old and New Testaments, is alone the only infallible, inspired Word of God, and its authority is ultimate, final and eternal.
 It cannot be added to, subtracted from or superseded in any regard.
 It is the supreme source of truth for Christian beliefs and living.

 We believe in one true and living God who is: creator of all things; infinitely perfect, loving, and just; worthy of all possible trust, love, obedience, and service; and eternally existing in three persons, Father, Son, and Holy Spirit.